 The aluminum, glass and steel structure features 17 spires.
 There is no significance to this number.
 Original designs were too expensive, so changes were made, among them a reduction in the number of spires.
 The changes did not alter the basic design or the interior square footage of the chapel, however.
 The chapel structure cost $3.5 million to build.
 Furnishings, pipe organs, liturgical fittings and adornments of the chapel were presented as gifts from individuals, organizations, and donations from Easter offerings made at Air Force bases.
 The chapel was recently named one of CNN's most epic churches in America.

 The Planetarium features two daily shows, Monday - Friday at 12:30 pm and 1:30 pm.
 Enjoy shows such as Journey to the center of the Milky Way, Fighter Pilot and Robot Explorers.
 A generous donation allowed the Academy to re-open the doors to the 50-foot dome after 15 years of renovations, complete with state-of-the-art reclining seats, inter-connectivity with planetariums around the world and a live feed from the largest publicly accessed telescope in Colorado, also accessible at the Academy’s Observatory.
-The Planetarium will feature daily shows such as: Journey to the center of the Milky Way, Fighter Pilot and Robot Explorers.
-The official opening date has not been announced yet, but get ready to blast off to space in 2019.

 - B-52 Display

 - Arnold Hall

 - Falcon Stadium